 Every experiment is a question put to Nature, to which it is compelled to give a reply.
-But every question contains an implicit a priori judgment; every experiment that is an experiment is a prophecy.208
+But every question contains an implicit a priori judgment; every experiment that is an experiment is a prophecy.

 That every experimental design contains implicit a priori synthetic judgments (e.g., "every event has a cause," "nature is an organized system") is not to say that Schelling believed the natural scientist should try to deduce the structure of nature from a priori principles alone.
-He maintained that we know nothing except through and by means of experience, 209 and therefore that synthetic a priori knowledge, though dialectically constructed, is subject to experimental falsification, theoretical revision, and replacement.
-210 Whereas for Kant, there exists an unreconcilable opposition between a priori and a posteriori knowledge, for Schelling, acts of cognition and facts of experience recursively condition one another in the endlessly spiraling pursuit of the unconditioned.
-211
+He maintained that we know nothing except through and by means of experience, and therefore that synthetic a priori knowledge, though dialectically constructed, is subject to experimental falsification, theoretical revision, and replacement.
+Whereas for Kant, there exists an unreconcilable opposition between a priori and a posteriori knowledge, for Schelling, acts of cognition and facts of experience recursively condition one another in the endlessly spiraling pursuit of the unconditioned.

 Schelling's Naturphilosophie is more relevant to contemporary natural science's vision of a creative cosmos than ever before.
-The classical mechanistic, entropic paradigm is being replaced by the new sciences of self-organization, which depict the universe as a
+The classical mechanistic, entropic paradigm is being replaced by the new sciences of self-organization, which depict the universe as a progressive unfolding of kaleidoscopic activity.
+Given this new context, Schelling's dynamic evolutionary philosophy of nature can go a long way toward philosophically generating the underlying organizing principles "needed to supplement the laws of physics."
+Contemporary natural science demands a firmer foundation for its theoretical and empirical discoveries than that given it by 17th century Cartesian metaphysics.
+Paradoxically, Schelling's contribution to a more adequate metaphysical foundation for science involves destroying the long held

-208 Schelling, First Outline of a System of the Philosophy of Nature, trans.
+&lt;sup>209 Schelling, First Outline of a System of the Philosophy of Nature, trans.
 Peterson, 197.

-209 Schelling, First Outline of a System of the Philosophy of Nature, trans.
+$^{210}$ Schelling, First Outline of a System of the Philosophy of Nature, trans.
 Peterson, 198.